loosolab/UROPA/docs/uropa-example.md

 	'Peak_1' represents the first case where both queries validate no feature at all.
 In this case the peak is represented by 'NA' rows, for each query.
-	Those are merged in the Best_hits Table 2, with Query information 0,1.

-	The second case is represented by 'peak_10', which has an annotation for the transcript feature but not the gene feature.
+	The 2nd case is represented by 'peak_10', which has two annotations for the transcript feature but not the gene feature.
-	There are three entries,two with the annotation based on query 1 and one NA row, because no annotation with query 0 was identified.

 	'Peak_6' is an example for the last case, with annotations for both queries.
 Transcripts(*ACTB*) are found by query 1 and a gene(*AC006483.1*) by query 0.